azamasl/L-BFGS-B-C/README.md

 To use in C, go to the `src/` subdirectory and type `make`.
 This is unnecessary if you just want to use the Matlab wrapper.
 For an example of how to call the library from C, see the `driver1.c` file.
 The included Makefile includes a test of the installation using the problem defined in `driver1.c`.

-To use in Matlab, you need to compile the mex files.
-You can either go to `Matlab/` and type `make` from a shell (assumes you are using `gcc`, and using linux/Mac or Windows+cygwin), or from Matlab, go to the `Matlab/` subdirectory and run `compile_mex.m` which will install the mex using whatever compiler you set up during `mex -setup` (should work for all linux/Mac/Windows).
-The Matlab install file also runs some basic test to verify the installation.

 # License

 L-BFGS-B is released under the BSD 3-clause license, and I am releasing this software under the same license.
 See LICENSE for details